If you’re an independent retailer, you’ve probably got a much tougher job than your competitors who are part of a chain or a franchise.

 While chain stores generally have most of their decisions made for them at a head office level, independent retailers need to select their own product range, set their own prices, merchandise their own stock and come up with their own promotions.

-Of course, you’ll need to do all of this while managing staff, creating rosters, and dealing with your store’s financials.
+Of course, you’ll need to do all of this while managing , creating schedules, and dealing with your store’s financials.

 Even for experienced retailers, all of these areas can present their own, unique challenges.

 Let’s take pricing.
 A successful pricing strategy for a retailer, contrary to popular belief, is more complex than just working out your markup and breakeven point.
 There are a number of pricing strategies you can implement that can make you more competitive.
 Today, I want to look at a few of those strategies.

 How it works: When adopting a high-low pricing strategy, a retailer will generally price their stock higher than the competition.
 They’ll then run a promotion or campaign which offers consumers a lower price on some key items.
 This offering attracts customers to the store, where they are then offered both the discounted item, as well as the store’s regular (i.e. higher priced) items.

 An alternative (if less ethical) way of utilising high-low pricing is to inflate the price of a product for a brief period, then ‘discount’ it to its actual price, thus making customers think they’re getting a great deal.

 Is it for you?
 High-low pricing works well to establish the value of a product in the minds of the customers.
 If you have, for example, a $300 leather jacket in store, then reduce it to $200, the customer is happy that they got a jacket they perceive to be worth $300 for $200.
 They’ll also feel that they’ve saved $100, which they’ll very possibly spend with you as well.